-If the cost of the plans you choose is more than your Health Dollars, you pay for the difference with payroll deductions.
-If the cost of your plans is less than your Health Dollars, the remaining Health Dollars can be allocated to your Health Spending Account or taken as an addition to your pay.
-Health dollars added to your pay are prorated and paid over 24 pays, and applicable income tax is applied.
+If the cost of your chosen plans is more than your TELUS Health Dollars, you will pay for the difference with payroll deductions.
+If the cost of your plans is less than your TELUS Health Dollars, the remaining TELUS Health Dollars can be allocated to your Health Spending Account or taken as an addition to your pay.
+TELUS Health Dollars added to your pay are pro-rated, and paid over 24 pay periods, and applicable income tax is applied.